Flight-Free-UK/flight_free_uk_website/source/posts/destination-south-of-france.html.markdown

 We’ve taken a fair few flights as a family (we lived in Zambia for two years), but are now trying to do all family holidays by ground travel only.
 So far, we’ve been by train/boat/bike to Denmark, Netherlands, Belgium, Italy, Isle of Man, Scotland (day and night trains) and Spain.

 I want the government to actually stop ignoring the climate crisis.
 While I know our personal choices are only a small gesture (especially when flying is often cheaper), it feels better to be practicing what we preach.
 And in many ways it’s a much nicer way to travel.

+> "Our personal choices are only a small gesture but it feels better to be practicing what we preach."

 We’re taking the sleeper train down through France because the TGV after the Eurostar in one day would be quite a long sedentary day.
 This way, we get to have a couple of hours on the train, dinner in Paris, then sleep while we travel south.
 Luca (age 6) says the best part of taking a sleeper train is “Staying up late!”